Better Beach Weddings

 Adrien and Kimberly in Cocoa Beach

 When you're on the beach, you are competing with the wind and the surf to be heard - even with a portable PA system.
 Electronic equipment right on the beach is not the best idea as sand and wind can damage the equipment.
-I will bring my PA system and place it on a small stool, but admit I am still a wee bit nervous about it getting knocked over.
+I brought my PA system and placed it on a small stool or tray table, but admit I was always a wee bit nervous about it getting knocked over.
 Such systems can be used on boardwalks or at pavilions safely, but on particularly windy days may still pick up more wind than you would like to hear through the speaker.

 If your guests will be standing, remind them to gather around in order to hear the service, but your officiant should also include that instruction as he or she begins the service.
-I always gesture and encourage people to come closer as we begin the ceremony.
-I can project my voice quite well, especially when the wind is helping me by coming off the sea, but there are limits to the decibel level of crashing waves I can master.
+Many officiants can project their voices quite well, but there are limits to what they can do when competing with crashing waves

 For some odd reason, live instrumental music and singing simply do not carry like a projected speaking voice will.
 Short of a steel drum band, bag pipes or a harp, you might want to save your special music for a reception treat rather than have it be part of your wedding ceremony.
 It is perfectly permissible to process in and out of your ceremony accompanied by just the sound of the waves.